mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

   where matching is distance.
 - We want to calculate distances between our query and our documents as quickly as possible, so we pre-calculate an approximate proximity graph of our documents to each other.
-It turns out if we simply save the "garbage" links we produce at the beginning of this graph construction, our graph actually becomes better for searching efficiently.
+It turns out if we rely on random insertion, we can simply save the "garbage" links we produce at the beginning of this graph construction, and our graph actually becomes better for searching efficiently.
 (This is the navigable small world part.)
-- We want to go even faster, so we stack proximity graphs from coarse to fine grained.
+- We want to go even faster, so we double down on randomness, but this time via inspiration from skip-lists, and stack proximity graphs from coarse to fine grained.
 (This is the hierarchical part.)

 ### inverted indices to ann